egarpor/sdetorus/cran-comments.md

 0 errors | 0 warnings | 1 note

-* "Days since last update: 1" I am resubmitting to fix the additional issues in https://www.stats.ox.ac.uk/pub/bdr/LTO/sdetorus.out
+* "Days since last update: 3" I am resubmitting to fix the additional issues (1 warning and 4 notes) appearing in https://www.stats.ox.ac.uk/pub/bdr/LTO/sdetorus.out

 ## Resubmission

 This is a resubmission.
 In this version I have:

-* Fix the redefinition of arma::mat forwardSweepPeriodicTridiag() as arma::vec.
+* Fix the redefinition of arma::mat forwardSweepPeriodicTridiag() as arma::vec to avoid 1 warning and 4 notes in https://www.stats.ox.ac.uk/pub/bdr/LTO/sdetorus.out.